martinbaste/Laser-Albatross/README.md

 ## Gap support

 An example for the difference of partial and all using the standard settings ("conserved" is (0.5 * # of sequences) + 1  and "highly conserved" is 0.85 * # of seqs.) in this case 5 and 7, respectively.
+This example uses the GBlocks mode, but window mode is similar.
 In this alignment: